-Washington-Lee is a public high school, grades 9-12.
+Washington-Liberty is a public high school, grades 9-12.
 The school opened in September of 1924, and graduated its first class in 1925.
 Our highly diverse student population offers a broad world perspective and fosters an enriched learning environment.
-Washington-Lee is fully accredited by the Southern Association of Colleges and Secondary Schools.
+Washington-Liberty is fully accredited by the Southern Association of Colleges and Secondary Schools.

 Racial and Ethnic Diversity